fl16180/gtrends-tools/README.md

 ## Installation

-To install gtrends-tools with pip, run: `pip install healthtrends` (NOT SETUP YET)
+To install gtrends-tools with pip, run: `pip install healthtrends`

 To install gtrends-tools from source, first clone the repository and then run:
 `python setup.py install`